Propagation of Test Particles and Scalar Fields on a Class of Wormhole Space-Times: Conclusions

-In the second part of this article, we studied test scalar fields arbitrarily coupled to a class of background wormhole space-times.
-We have shown that the wave equation for massless scalar test fields admits stable solutions only for the coupling constant in the range $\xi<1/2$.
-Restricted to this domain of stability, we computed transmission coefficients and quasi-normal modes using the fourth-order WKB method.
+In the second part of this article, we studied test scalar fields arbitrarily coupled to this class of background wormhole space-times.
+We have shown that the wave equation for massless scalar test fields admits stable solutions only when the coupling constant and shape exponent satisfy $2 q \xi+\tfrac{1}{2}(1-q)>0$.
+Restricted to the domain of stability, we computed transmission coefficients and quasi-normal modes using the fourth-order WKB method.
 In particular, we focused on the dependence of these quantities on the coupling strength which we found to be suppressed in the geometric optics limit.
-Finally, we revisited the calculation of the static scalar self-force on the Ellis wormhole space-time which was known to display some anomalous dependence on the coupling strength, in particular, the self-force vanishes for $\xi=(2n+1)^{2}/8$ and diverges for $\xi=(n+1)^{2}/2$ where $n=0,\pm 1,\pm2,...$ We showed that this was a consequence of na\"ively computing the self-force for values of the coupling constant outside the domain of stability.
+Finally, we revisited the calculation of the static scalar self-force on the Ellis wormhole space-time ($q=-1$) which was known to display some anomalous dependence on the coupling strength, in particular, the self-force vanishes for $\xi=(2n+1)^{2}/8$ and diverges for $\xi=(n+1)^{2}/2$ where $n=0,\pm 1,\pm2,...$ We showed that this was a consequence of na\"ively computing the self-force for values of the coupling constant outside the domain of stability.
 When restricted to $\xi<1/2$, the force is everywhere regular and vanishes only at the three-dimensional conformal value as expected.
-Moreover, we argued that this was a generic feature of ultra-static wormhole space-times and showed by explicit computation of exact quasi-normal modes in a wormhole with an infinitely short throat that the lowest lying pole of the static self-force is equivalent to the boundary of the stable solutions.
+Moreover, we argued that this was a generic feature of ultra-static wormhole space-times and showed by explicit computation of exact quasi-normal modes in a wormhole with an infinitely short throat that the lowest lying pole of the static self-force is equivalent to the boundary of the stable solutions. \\